Validating paymentsFiled Under: Health Economics | Innovation

 ProgenyHealth’s turnkey approach delivers access to all the clinical documentation via Baby Trax.
 This gives our staff with their NICU clinical backgrounds a remarkable advantage.
 More importantly, our NICU-specialized integrated approach represents the future of payment validation and integrity.

-Read our Payment Validation and Assurance whitepaper to learn how we capture savings on 20 percent to 30 percent of the NICU claims reviewed.
+Read our Payment Validation and Assurance FAQ to learn how we capture savings on 20 percent to 30 percent of the NICU claims reviewed.

 1. www.justice.gov/archives/jm/criminal-resource-manual-976-health-care-fraud-generally